 The pantry is located in the white house between the main building and the garage.
 There is ramped access around the back of the garage to an automatic sliding door.

-Pantry check-in is in the Community Room on the second floor of the main building and the Valley Street entrance has an automatic, accessible door.
+Pantry check-in is usually in the Community Room on the second floor of the main building and the Valley Street entrance has an automatic, accessible door.
 You will be asked for basic information about the people in your household and all questions are optional out of respect for your privacy.
+If the Community Room is not available, registration will be in the pantry building itself.

 Our Care and Advocacy work is multi-faceted, attempting to serve other unmet needs that may arise within our community of Covenant Soup Kitchen guests.